ProtonVPN Review 2026: Is It Still the Best Privacy-First VPN?

 Overall: 4.5 out of 5 stars

-Look, ProtonVPN in 2026 remains the most compelling choice for anyone who genuinely cares about digital privacy — not as an abstract concept, but as something they actively want to protect day-to-day.
-The free plan is the best in the industry, full stop.
-The paid plans are fairly priced when you account for the breadth of features.
-And the combination of Swiss jurisdiction, fully open source code, and real-world verified no-logs policy gives you something most VPNs simply can't offer: documented proof that they do what they say they do.
+ProtonVPN in 2026 is still the top choice for anyone who actually cares about digital privacy—not as a vague idea, but as something they want to protect in real life.
+The free plan is genuinely the best in the business.
+Paid plans are fairly priced when you look at everything included.
+And combining Swiss jurisdiction, fully open source code, and real-world verified no-logs policy gives you something most VPNs can't offer: actual proof that they mean what they say.

-The gaps are real — it's not the fastest, split tunneling is missing on Apple platforms, and Secure Core's extra protection comes with a meaningful speed cost.
-But for most people reading a ProtonVPN review in 2026, those aren't deal-breakers.
-They're conscious trade-offs you make in exchange for one of the most trustworthy privacy products available anywhere.
+The gaps are real—it's not the speediest option, split tunneling is absent on Apple platforms, and Secure Core's extra layer of protection comes with a notable slowdown.
+But for most people reading a ProtonVPN review right now, those aren't dealbreakers.
+They're conscious choices you make to get one of the most trustworthy privacy tools available.

-If privacy is a priority, start here.
+If privacy matters to you, this is where to start.
 Try ProtonVPN →

 You Might Also Like